SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Experiment

 \subsection{Experiment Settings}

-\textbf{Overview.} We firstly review dataset and training setting for SFNet.
-Then we present the result comparison on five road-driving datasets including the original SFNet and newly proposed SFNet-lite.
+\textbf{Overview.} We first review the dataset and training setting for SFNet.
+Then, we present the result comparison on five road-driving datasets, including the original SFNet and the newly proposed SFNet-lite.
 After that, we give detailed ablation studies and analysis on our SFNet.
-Finally, we present generalization ability of SFNet on Cityscapes Panoptic Segmentation dataset.
+Finally, we present the generalization ability of SFNet on the Cityscapes Panoptic Segmentation dataset.

-\textbf{DataSets.} We mainly carry out experiments on road driving datasets including Cityscapes, Mapillary, IDD, BDD and our proposed merged driving dataset.
-We also report panoptic segmentation results on Cityscapes validation set.
-Cityscapes~\cite{Cityscapes} is a benchmark densely annotated for 19 categories of urban scenes, which contains 5,000 fine annotated images in total and is divided into 2,975, 500, and 1,525 images for training, validation and testing, respectively.
-In addition, 20,000 coarse labeled images are also provided to enrich the training data.
+\textbf{DataSets.} We mainly carry out experiments on the road driving datasets, including Cityscapes, Mapillary, IDD, BDD, and our proposed merged driving dataset.
+We also report panoptic segmentation results on the Cityscapes validation set.
+Cityscapes~\cite{Cityscapes} is a benchmark densely annotated for 19 categories of urban scenes, which contains 5,000 fine annotated images in total and is divided into 2,975, 500, and 1,525 images for training, validation, and testing, respectively.
+In addition, 20,000 coarse-labeled images are also provided to enrich the training data.
 Images are all with the same high resolution in the road driving scene, i.e., $1024 \times 2048$.
-Note that, we use fine dataset for ablation study and comparison with previous methods.
-We also use the coarse data to boosting final results of SFNet-Lite.
-Mapillary~\cite{mapillary} is a large-scale road driving dataset which is more challenging than Cityscapes since it contains more classes and various scenes.
+Note that we use the fine-annotated dataset for ablation study and comparison with previous methods.
+We also use the coarse data to boost the final results of SFNet-Lite.
+Mapillary~\cite{mapillary} is a large-scale road-driving dataset, which is more challenging than Cityscapes since it contains more classes and various scenes.
 It contains 18,000 images for training and 2,000 images for validation.
-IDD~\cite{varma2019idd} is another road driving dataset which mainly contains the India scene.
+IDD~\cite{varma2019idd} is another road-driving dataset that mainly contains the India scene.
 It contains more images than Cityscapes.
 It has 6,993 training images and 981 validation images.
-To the best of our knowledge, we are \textit{the first} to benchmark the real time segmentation models on Mapillary and IDD datasets.
-BDD dataset is developed by another research group, and it mainly contains more various scenes in American areas.
-It has 7,000 training images and 1,000 validation images. \textit{All the datasets including UDS dataset are available for online usage}.
+To our knowledge, we are \textit{the first} to benchmark the real-time segmentation models on Mapillary and IDD datasets.
+Another research group develops the BDD dataset, which mainly contains various scenes in American areas.
+It has 7,000 training images and 1,000 validation images. \textit{All the datasets, including UDS dataset, are available online.}